 - South Carolina (Myrtle Beach and Hilton Head)

 - Nevada (Las Vegas)

 Perfect for any occasion, a timeshare vacation offers the highest quality lodging at some of the most prominent locations in the world.
 Perhaps you’re looking for an urban destination such as New York City, New Orleans or San Francisco?
 We can help.
 Maybe it is an international locale like the beaches of Mexico, the slopes of Canada or exotic Thailand?
 We have timeshare rentals in these and other locations around the world to help you create your dream vacation.

-By working directly with an owner advertising their timeshare for rent, you can rent vacation ownership accommodation for much less than what the resort will charge, simply because you’re saving the sales and marketing costs resorts include into their prices.
+By working directly with an owner advertising their timeshare for rent, you can rent vacation ownership accommodation for much less than what the resort will charge, simply because you’re saving the booking fees and marketing costs resorts include into their prices.

 Do you own a timeshare and are thinking of renting it out?
 Renting your timeshare is a great way to recoup most, if not all, of your annual fees and also introduce a new prospective buyer to the resort.

 Whether you want to rent a timeshare or put your existing timeshare up for rent, you’ve come to the right place.
-Through our online marketing strategies, BuyaTimeshare.com is poised at the top of the search engines to offer the most effective platform for timeshare rentals than any other resource in the industry.
+Through our online marketing strategies, BuyaTimeshare.com is poised on the search engines to offer the most effective platform for timeshare rentals than any other resource in the industry.

-Search our available inventory, request more information through our online form at the top of the page or call us on 800-882-0296 if you have any questions.
+Search our available inventory, request more information through our online form on this page or call us on 800-640-6886 if you have any questions.
 You’ll be on vacation before you know it.